ctu-mrs/ctu-mrs.github.io/docs/system/frames_of_reference.md

   * coordinate frame used for stable odometry
 * "gps_origin"
   * coordinate frame representing the GPS frame
+  * enables commanding multiple UAVs in a common coordinate frame

 ## Sensor frames
 In addition to elementary frames, that are automatically created for each UAV, coordinate frames of sensors are created according to configuration of particular UAVs specified in a spawn command.
 The sensor frames includes